rodralez/NaveGo/README.md

 # Examples

+The example folder contains several types of examples.

 ## Allan variance example

 Just execute the file `navego_allan_example.m`.
-It process 2-hours of static measurements from an Sensonor STIM300 IMU.
+Firstly, it process 2-hours of static measurements from an Sensonor STIM300 IMU.
+Then, it process about 5 of synthetic inertial data.

 ## INS/GPS example

-The example folder contains several types of examples.

 The file `navego_example.m` tries to demonstrate how NaveGo works.
 It compares the performances of two simulated IMUs, ADIS16405 IMU and ADIS16488 IMU, both integrated with a simulated GPS.